Frequently Asked Questions

-The down side to waiting is that you will have to be vigilant to ensure your female does not come into contact with any entire males when she comes into season.
+The down side to waiting is that you will have to be vigilant to ensure your female does not come into contact with any entire males when she

 Talk to your Vet and make the choice that you think is best for you and your Westie.

 Should I let my Westie have a litter before I de-sex her?

 If want to breed you Westie for the following reasons, then you should strongly reconsider:

 The reasons why neither of these are good ideas are:

 - 1. It will help to fulfil their natural needs.

 - 3. I paid a lot for this Westie and I want to make my money back.

 - 4. My friends and family all want a Westie puppy of their own.

 If you do want to become a Westie breeder, talk to other breeders, make sure the breeder you are getting your Westie from knows that you are planning to breed,